complete-dope/codex/content/posts/Design-patterns.md

   1. staticmethod : methods that doesnt access instance (self) or class data (cls)
   2. classmethod : method that takes class 'cls' as first argument
   3. functools : these are tools defined over class methods
+  4. dataclass : classes whose primary role is to store data those are dataclasses, and the variables defined here are still instance variables
 </details>